Technological and industrial history of China: Manufacturing industry

 China's manufacturing sector developed according to the principle of "walking on two legs," a policy of self-reliance introduced in the 1950s.
 In the 1980s one leg consisted of the state-funded and state-controlled large and medium-sized plants with the most qualified personnel and the most advanced equipment.
 The other leg was small-scale plants using inferior equipment and large amounts of local labor.
 Together, the two sectors produced a wide range of industrial products.
 In most cases the larger plants accounted for the bulk of production, but the smaller enterprises were increasing their share and producing a significant percentage of cement, fertilizers, and farm machinery.

 When the 2008 financial crisis resulted in decreased demand from Western markets, Chinese manufacturers re-oriented towards the domestic market.
 Many focused on domestic online marketing, either through creating their own brands or selling to other Chinese online sellers.
 In turn, this pivot by Chinese manufacturers increased the quantity and diversity of products available online, leading to a major increase in e-commerce in China.

 Beginning in 2010 and continuing through at least 2023, China has produced more industrial goods per year than any other country.
 The proportion of Chinese manufactured goods at the higher end of the value chain grew after the early 2000s and accelerated further after 2020.

 Steel

 Electronics

 In the 2020s, China became the largest manufacturer of LCDs and Chinese firms had a 40% share of the global market.
 Chinese firms that developed into world industry leaders included BOE Technology, TCL-CSOT, TIANMA, and Visionox.
 Local governments had a significant role in this growth, including as a result of their investments in LCD manufacturers via state-owned investment companies.
 China had previously imported significant amounts of LCDs, and the growth of its LCD industry decreased prices for other consumer products that use LCDs and led to growth in other sectors like mobile phones.
 This was a factor in the growth of companies like Huawei and Xiaomi during the 2020s.

+Optical fiber

+In 1961, while China worked to develop its first nuclear weapon, its scientists proposed using optical fiber to measure blast signals during detonation experiments.
+China had no domestic production at the time, and optical fiber was too expensive to purchase abroad.
+As a result, China's central government decided to develop the country's own optical fiber industry.
+By the end of the 1970s, China had a sufficiently developed optical fiber industry to manufacture it for commercial use.